-Figure 9: The policies of maximising self-information and maximising summed intensity of stimuli are tested under conditions of noisy sensors.
-The visual fields are subjected to white noise, with a signal to noise ratio of 5:1. (a) Maximising self-information for catch trials under noisy conditions. (b) Maximising self-information for avoid trials under noisy conditions. (c) Maximising summed stimuli intensity for catch trials under noisy conditions. (d) Maximising summed stimuli intensity for avoid trials under noisy conditions.
-In this case both strategies are still successful in maintaining attention on the object in phase 1, but lead to no distinction between object types.
+Figure 9.
+The policies of maximizing self-information and maximizing summed intensity of stimuli are tested under conditions of noisy sensors.
+The visual fields are subjected to white noise, with a signal-to-noise ratio of 5 : 1. (a) Maximizing self-information for catch trials under noisy conditions. (b) Maximizing self-information for avoid trials under noisy conditions. (c) Maximizing summed stimulus intensity for catch trials under noisy conditions. (d) Maximizing summed stimulus intensity for avoid trials under noisy conditions.
+In this case both strategies are still successful in maintaining attention on the object in phase I, but lead to no distinction between object types.

-trial: the sum of their intensities.
-In this case many segments of the input stream have high correlation with one another as, due to the tendency of agents to position themselves under an object until it can be recognised, the general trend is for sensory input to increase along a ramp.
+perform their functions.
+In acquiring our measures, we follow a method based on that described by Maass et al. [22].
+They devised an input stream with zero mutual information (and therefore also zero correlation) between different segments.
+Then, to obtain a measure of network memory, readout neurons were trained to reproduce segments of the input stream from earlier periods, and segments of the output signal were correlated against the input segments they should have reproduced.
+A similar approach is taken here, although we chose not to measure general memory capacity, but rather to see if these networks can retain information of the sensory inputs they are evolved to deal with.
+For this reason the readout was trained to recover the simplest combination of the input signals over the course of a single trial: the sum of their intensities.
+In this case many segments of the input stream have high correlation with one another because, due to the tendency of agents to position themselves under an object until it can be recognized, the general trend is for sensory input to increase along a ramp.
 Therefore, as a baseline, the same series of correlations was performed for input segments against one another.
-Where the readout shows no more correlation with earlier input stream segments than its corresponding input segment does, then there can be considered to be no memory.
+Where the readout shows no more correlation with earlier input stream segments than its corresponding input segment does, there can be considered to be no memory.
 On the other hand, a stronger correlation between the output of the readout and the delayed input it is trained to reproduce than between input and delayed input is indicative of a capacity for memory in the network.
-The same test is performed for readouts which receive only spring extensions as inputs, readouts which receive only spring velocities, and readouts which receive both.
+The same test is performed for readouts that receive only spring extensions as inputs, readouts that receive only spring velocities, and readouts that receive both.
 Previously we conducted this test with a small set of consecutive segments of the input and output streams [16].
 Here we modify this approach so that the compared segments are still of the same length and relationship to one another in time, but we compare all possible segment pairs over the course of a trial.
-The segment lengths are 10 seconds, or 100 simulation steps, long, and the output segment starts where the input segment ends.
+The segment lengths are 10 s, or 100 simulation steps, long, and the output segment starts where the input segment ends.
 The two segments are then moved as a pair of sliding windows across the entire time series and the relevant correlations are calculated at each point.